Ivan Hlinka: Death

 Hlinka was supposed to be once again head coach of the Czech national team in the 2004–05 season.
 However, he died on August 16, 2004, at age 54 when his car collided head-on with a Daewoo Avia truck driving the wrong way on the E48 highway 200 yards from the town of Karlovy Vary, Czech Republic.
 He had gone to Karlovy Vary to ensure that Jaromír Jágr would participate in the 2004 World Cup of Hockey.
 The truck suddenly appeared in Hlinka's lane.
-The truck driver claimed that he had to avoid a collision with an animal.
-More likely (the court was inclined to believe this), he turned from the main road and made a left at an intersection where it was prohibited.
-Hlinka was not using a safety belt, but according to experts, it would not have prevented his death.